guptank/NHP_BrainExtraction_using_BEN/README.md

 # Pretrained network for 9 macaca fasicularis Brain extraction from MRI

+Use the pretrained network 'MonkeyMRIWeigths_PostTraining.hdf5' with BEN  (paper: https://elifesciences.org/articles/81217)

-# MRI Processing Workflow: DICOM to NIfTI, Denoising, Mask Generation, and Training
+# Retraining the Network Workflow: DICOM to NIfTI, Denoising, Mask Generation, and Training
 This guide outlines the steps for processing MRI data, including converting DICOM files into NIfTI format, denoising MRI images, generating brain masks using BEN (Brain Extraction Net), training the network, and refining segmentation results.
 The tools used include ITK SNAP, Matlab, Python, and BEN.
 ## Steps:
 1. Convert DICOM Files to NIfTI Format